azanli/Github-Highlights/README.md

 # Github Highlights
-Highlight the highest voted comments in GitHub issues to quickly locate the best solutions.
+Highlight the highest voted comments in GitHub to quickly locate the best solutions.

 Find solutions faster in GitHub! <br>
 Speed up your problem solving!